• Skip to primary navigation

 5. Reset Bluetooth Module

-Another common reason for the keyboard problems is due to change or corruption of the Bluetooth settings on your computer.
+Another common reason for the keyboard problems is due to change or corruption of the Bluetooth settings on the computer.

-1. Click on Apple Icon in top-menu bar and select System Preferences or System Settings in the drop-down.
+1. Click on Apple Logo in the top-menu bar and select System Settings in the drop-down menu.

 Turn ON Bluetooth on Mac